-You report gambling winnings as “other income” on Form 1040, Schedule 1.
+You report gambling winnings as “other income: gambling income” on Form 1040, Schedule 1, Schedule 1, line 8b.

 Are gambling losses deductible?

 Gambling losses up to the amount of gambling winnings may be deductible if you itemize.
-You can claim your losses on Form 1040, Schedule A, as a miscellaneous deduction not subject to 2%.
+You can claim your losses as “other itemized deductions: gambling losses” on Form 1040, Schedule A, line 16.
 Not itemizing?
 No deduction.
 You must keep a detailed record of your winnings and losses to substantiate any deduction and be able to provide receipts, tickets, statements, or other records to the IRS if requested.

 Will I receive a tax form, such as a Form 1099?